gaudibr/impac_widgets/README.md

   * separate templates and group controllers/factories by theme (currently only one)
 * Improve documentation (both on readme and throughout code)
 * Performance:
-  * introduce a caching model to store locations an avoid geocoder to consume google api resources
+  * introduce a caching model to store locations an avoid geocoder to consume google api resources (possibly mongodb)
 * Make widget dynamic for different organizations